A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: A two-layer thin film flow model with perfectly soluble anti-surfactant

-Now we non-dimensionalise the system \eqref{eq: 2.1main} using the following scalings keeping in mind that the dimensional values are represented with stars, whereas non-dimensional quantities are represented without so that we have for $i\in\{1, 2\}$
+We non-dimensionalize the system \eqref{eq: 2.1main} using scalings in terms of the ratio $\epsilon$ of characteristic height $H^*$ and characteristic length $L^*$.
+Keeping in mind that the dimensional values are represented with stars, whereas non-dimensional quantities are represented without, we consider for $i\in\{1, 2\}$

-Here $U^*$ is the characteristic velocity scale, $\sigma_s^*$ is the surface tension of pure solvent in $\Omega_2$, and $C^*$ is the typical bulk concentration scale in $\Omega_1$ at equilibrium.